NGBigField/ImageProcessing-AirwayMicroscopy-Code/README.md

 ## About:

-This is a MATLAB app designed for the segmentation of living cells.
+This is a MATLAB app designed for the segmentation of living cells as seen through various microscopic techniques.
 ## Creators:
 Tomer Arama, Nir Gutman
 ## Background